Sefer Yetzirah: Manuscripts

-It may be said that the long version contains entire paragraphs which are not found in the short version, while the divergent arrangement of the material often modifies the meaning essentially.
-The short version comprises about 1300 words and was annotated by Dunash ibn Tamim, and it formed the basis of the first printed Hebrew edition, published in Mantua in the year 1562, and most main versions printed thereafter.
-The long version is 2500 words and is present with a commentary by Shabbethai Donnolo.
+The long version contains entire paragraphs which are not found in the short version, while the divergent arrangement of the material often modifies the meaning essentially.
+The short version comprises about 1,300 words and was annotated by Dunash ibn Tamim, and it formed the basis of the first printed Hebrew edition, published in Mantua in the year 1562, and most main versions printed thereafter.
+The long version is 2,500 words and is present with a commentary by Shabbethai Donnolo.
 It is frequently printed with this commentary as an appendix to editions of the short Version.
 In the 13th century, Abraham Abulafia noted the existence of both of these versions.

-The Mantua 1562 edition was printed with the short version surrounded by commentaries attributed to the Raavad (outside of the page), Ramban (bottom of the page) and Moshe Botarel (inside of the page; the printer notes that Botarel followed the first two rabbis and also collected all other commentaries that preceded him).
-An appendix following this contains a pair of commentaries printed side by side, one attributed to Eleazar of Garmiza (the Baal haRokeach) on the outside of the pages and the other to Saadia Gaon on the inside of the pages.
+The Mantua 1562 edition was printed with the short version surrounded by commentaries attributed to Abraham ben David (outside of the page), Nachmanides (bottom of the page) and Moses Botarel (inside of the page; the printer notes that Botarel followed the first two rabbis and also collected all other commentaries that preceded him).
+An appendix following this contains a pair of commentaries printed side by side, one attributed to Eleazar of Worms) on the outside of the pages and the other to Saadia Gaon on the inside of the pages.
 At the end of the volume is found the long version.

-In the middle of the 16th century the leader of the school of Safed kabbalists Moses Cordovero established a working text based on ten separate manuscripts.
-His student and successor Isaac Luria (known as the ARI or Arizal) further redacted this to harmonize it with the Zohar, and then in the 18th century, the Vilna Gaon (known as "the Gra") further redacted it.
+In the middle of the 16th century, the leader of the school of Safed kabbalists, Moses Cordovero, established a working text based on ten separate manuscripts.
+His student and successor Isaac Luria further redacted this to harmonize it with the Zohar, and then in the 18th century, the Vilna Gaon, known as "the Gra", further redacted it.
 This text is called the Gra or ARI-Gra version.

-In the 10th century, Saadia Gaon wrote his commentary based on a manuscript which was a reorganized copy of the Longer Version, now called the "Saadia Version."
+In the 10th century, Saadia Gaon wrote his commentary based on a manuscript which was a reorganized copy of the Longer Version, now called the "Saadia Version".
 This was translated into French by Lambert and thence into English by Scott Thompson.
 This version and commentary was more philosophical in nature rather than mystical and had virtually no impact on subsequent kabbalists.

 Influence

 The Sefer Yetzirah is devoted to speculations concerning God's creation of the world.
-The ascription of its authorship to the biblical patriarch Abraham shows the high esteem which it enjoyed for centuries.
+The ascription of its authorship to the biblical patriarch Abraham shows the high esteem that it enjoyed for centuries.
 It may even be said that this work had a greater influence on the development of the Jewish mind than almost any other book after the completion of the Talmud.

 The Sefer Yetzirah is exceedingly difficult to understand on account of its obscure style.
 The difficulty is rendered still greater by the lack of a critical edition, the present text being much interpolated and altered.
 Hence there is a wide divergence of opinion regarding the age, origin, contents, and value of the book.